 Even manufacturers of medical equipment can offer courses.
 If you’re going to be working with one specific tool, sometimes, the people who make that tool can do the best job in letting you know how to get the most out of it.

-Enrollment is going to be limited to people who already have a certification and who need continuing education.
 People who are merely interested in learning about radiology should not pursue continuing education credits.
+CE credits are for already registered technologists or radiologists.

 Types of Courses

-There are a number of different types of courses aimed at each type of radiology specialty.
+There are a number of different types of courses focused on the type of radiology specialty.

 As outlined above, radiologists and radiologic technologists might need to take a course that’s based on a particular technology that they use.
 They might also need to learn about changes to X-ray standards if the state law has changed.
 Radiation therapists and radiologists will learn about how treatments can be carefully used to target different types of illnesses based on new research.